goat fence line feeder

 Different Types of Fence Line Feeders

-• Trough Feeders: These are the most basic type of fence line feeder, consisting of a simple trough attached to a fence or wall.
+Trough Feeders are the most basic type of fence line feeder, consisting of a long bucket attached to a frame.
 They come in various sizes and can be made of metal, plastic, or wood.
-Trough feeders are best for feeding hay or other large, bulky feeds.
+Trough feeders are best for feeding a group of animals all at once.

 a group of goats eating grain out of a fence line feeder

-• Bucket Feeders: These feeders consist of a bucket or pail attached to the fence with hooks or straps.
+Bucket Feeders consist of a bucket or pail that attaches to the fence with hooks or straps.
 They are ideal for feeding smaller amounts of grain, pellets, or supplements.
 We set up an easy way to feed bucks by bending a sheet of steel fencing in a backward “V.” This allows me to feed our rowdy bucks without having to go into their enclosure.

 two male goats eating grain from bowls on a fence

-• Creep Feeders: These feeders have an elevated platform that allows young or smaller goats to access feed while keeping larger goats out.
+Creep Feeders have an elevated platform that allows young or smaller goats to access feed while keeping larger goats out.
 They are especially useful for feeding lambs or kids without letting adult goats consume all the feed.
 You can also put separate feeders into an enclosed area that only young kids get access to.
 This will ensure the kids are getting the feed they need to grow and thrive.

-• Hay Cradle: This is an elevated V-shaped feeder that keeps the hay up off the ground where it is clean and dry.
+A Hay Cradle is an elevated V-shaped feeder that keeps the hay up off the ground where it is clean and dry.

 tan goats eating hay out of a hay cradle

-• Slant Bar Feeders: These feeders have slanted bars that allow goats to reach in and eat but prevent them from wasting or trampling on the feed.
+Slant Bar Feeders have slanted bars that allow goats to reach in and eat but prevent them from wasting or trampling on the feed.
 They work well for both hay and grain feeding.

 2 brown and one black goat eating hay out of a metal hay feeder in a barn